dfrechdev/create-apex-js-app/README.md

 #### Other

 For other external libraries that are already available on your site and you do not want to add to your library as a dependency, you can extend the configuration.
 In the rollup.config.js file you will find a "globals" and "external" attribute that you can amend to your needs.

+## Create your own template

+When using this tool, chances are that at some point you want to change some of the predefined settings and generate your libraries from your own, customized template.
+By default, the template [apexjs-template-js-lib](https://github.com/dfrechdev/apexjs-template-js-lib) is used for generating the libary.
+To create your own template, the best way to do this is to fork the default template repository and create your template from that.
+Chechkout the guide on [Forking Projects](https://guides.github.com/activities/forking/) if you are not familiar with forking.
+If you do not want to have your template publicly available, you can just clone the template and then remove the link to the git repository as well.

+Having created your copy of the default template, there are only a few things that you need to follow, in order to be able to use it from this tool:

+1. The `package.json` file of your template project, needs to include all the dependencies required during the creation of a new library with your template.
+Please note, that they need to be added as dependencies and not devDependencies!
+2. Your template needs to expose a method called `setupLibrary()` in the `index.js` file in the root of your template.
+This method will be called during the generation of the library and should include all customization that want to apply to your template during the creation of a new library.
+3. Once the above method has completed, there needs to be a folder called `template` in the root of your template.
+All files contained in that folder will be copied to the new library during the creation.
+4. The template project should not contain the `node_modules` folder.
+Make sure, that this folder is added to the `.gitignore` file.
+All dependencies listed in your `package.json` will be installed during the creation of a new library.

+That's all you need to do, to start creating libraries with your own template!

 ## Author